Monitoring System API Specification

 MoSAPI OT&E Environment

-ICANN currently hosts an Operational Test and Evaluation (OT&E) environment of MoSAPI exclusively for end-user testing by ICANN's contracted parties.
+ICANN currently hosts an Operational Test and Evaluation (OT&E) environment of MoSAPI exclusively for end-user testing by ICANN's contracted parties (OT&E access to ICANN-accredited registrars will be enabled in the future).
 This environment can be used to gain familiarity with the available interfaces, as well as to test system integration with MoSAPI.

 You can access the MoSAPI OT&E from the IP addresses that you have allowed for accessing the Registry Reporting Interface (RRI) OT&E with your RRI OT&E credentials if using HTTP Basic Authentication.